Em3c2/termux-node-server/README.md

-# termux-node-server
+# Termux-node-server
+## For offline sharing files

-Server to share a local web for schools
+Server to share a local web in schools

+### This proyect was coded in Termux + node + git + vim in an android smartphone

+### My objectives are:

-This proyect is for creating a simple server in node that will serve a simple webpage to share files between teacher and students in a offline enviroment.
+- Create a simple server in node only with vim and my phone
+- Create a simple and light web
+- The web will can share files